Gum Disease

 Chronic Bad Breath

 Bad-smelling breath might develop after eating certain strong foods.
-But the effect should go away when you complete your oral hygiene routine.
+However, the effect should go away when you complete your oral hygiene routine.
 If you develop chronic bad breath, also known as halitosis, you might suffer from gum disease.

 This happens when bacterial build-up within the gum pockets due to the infection produces a foul odor that impacts your breath.
 Tell your dentist if you have bad breath that lingers and has no clear cause.